Skip to content

 sidebutton registry listList configured registries

-sidebutton registry update [name]Sync and re-install changed packs
+sidebutton registry update [name]Sync and force-reinstall all packs

 sidebutton search [query]Search packs across registries